“Why am I not getting interviews?” is a common question I hear from job seekers.

 Solution: Ask people you trust, including mentors, for support with your job search.
 You might also consider speaking with a career coach to receive another perspective as to why you’re not getting interviews.

-On a final note, know that reason you’re not getting interviews is not personal.
-Your role as a job seeker is to simply understand why you’re not hearing back, then address the problems.
+On a final note, know that the reason you’re not getting interviews is not personal.
+Your role as a job seeker is to simply understand why you’re not hearing back, and then address the problems.
 You’ve got this!